dfcastellanos/MEPLS/doc/tutorial/step5.md

 We create a history object specific for the creep test, named `creep_history`.
 Then, for performing a creep simulation, we apply certain external stress and keep it fixed.
-To do this, we use the function @ref mepls::dynamics::fixed_load_increment, which applies to the system the desired load.
+To do this, we use the function @ref mepls::dynamics::fixed_load_increment(), which applies to the system the desired load.
 Since the solver is currently in stress-controlled mode, the total strain will change during the deformation process, but the applied stress will not.

-@note applying a specific load value is a straightforward operation since all we need to do is to call
-@ref mepls::elasticity_solver::Solver<dim>::add_load_increment.
-However, the advantage of using MEPLS built-in calls such as @ref mepls::dynamics::fixed_load_increment is that the event associated with the load application will be recorded.
-Moreover, the elastic fields will be computed and the elements' stress tensors updated.
+@note in principle, applying a specific load value is a straightforward operation since all we need to do is to call @ref mepls::elasticity_solver::Solver<dim>::add_load_increment().
+What's the need of calling @ref mepls::dynamics::fixed_load_increment()?
+The reason is that in this case, MEPLS will automatically handle many operations for us.
+Specifically, the event associated with the load application will be recorded, the elastic fields will be computed and the elements' stress tensors updated.

 ```cpp
    mepls::history::History<dim> creep_history("creep_history");